zBabar/Evaluating-diagnostic-content/README.md

 # Evaluating Diagnostic-Content
-Primarily this code is available on https://github.com/yunjey/show-attend-and-tell
+Primarily the report generation code is available on https://github.com/yunjey/show-attend-and-tell

 You have to follow all the required steps to set up this code with the required libraries except the sequence to execute this code.